Lalasa1234/WaterBody_SemanticSegmentation/README.md

 This has a practical application in the space industry which researches extensively on planetary water bodies.

 ### What is the model architecture❔
-Involves building the U-Net architecture (encoder-decoder) from the scratch.
+Involves building the U-Net model architecture from the scratch.
 U-Net assigns class to every pixel (water as the foreground versus non-water as the background)
 ![image](https://github.com/user-attachments/assets/e72fcfd0-6ac2-4e82-bde7-5b8b89b496b5)

 Reference: https://arxiv.org/abs/1505.04597